The Best Split Ergonomic Keyboards with Trackball

 Made by us at Bastard Keyboards, an open-source ergonomic keyboard company based in Dordrecht, the Netherlands, building keyboards since 2019.
 Over 5,000 members in our Discord community.

-- DPI adjustable from 400 to 3600 directly from the keyboard
+- DPI adjustable from 400 to 3600 from the keyboard itself

-- Fully open-source: 3D models, PCB schematics, firmware all on GitHub
+- open-source: 3D models, PCB schematics, and firmware on GitHub

 Charybdis Nano — Best for power users